renadalsadun/MomentumLab/README.md

 - The to-do list will **disappear** upon page refresh.
 - You cannot **delete** items from the to-do list yet.
+- The need for CORS extension in order to see the quotes.

 ### Technologies Used